johanek/johanek-apache/README.md

     class {'apache':  }

-To install the Apache PHP module
+To also install the Apache PHP module

     class {'apache::mod::php': }